CMSgov/dpc-static-site/src/_pages/about.md

 ## Cultivating valuable data from Medicare claims

 Provider claims submitted to Medicare contain valuable historical health information.
 In 2010, Centers for Medicare & Medicaid Services (CMS) created Blue Button as a way for beneficiaries to access their own health information.
-In 2019, CMS expanded this tool to create DPC, a new application programming interface (API) that extends this information to Medicare fee-for-service (FFS) providers.
+In 2019, CMS expanded this tool to create DPC, a new application programming interface (API) that extends this information to Original Medicare (OM) providers.
 DPC:

 - **Informs providers** of a new patient’s past medical history.
 - **Removes the burden on patients** to remember every detail in these histories.